Royal Pacific pool areas and hotel buildings at night

 That's a really important consideration especially as many of Universal Orlando’s more budget-friendly options maintain a high standard of accommodation and have great facilities.

-Another potential drawback for guests is that Royal Pacific is a popular - and some might say busy - resort, and whilst it is not overly crowded or noisy, it would be called a ‘tranquil retreat’ either.
-The pool area and restaurants especially can be lively.
+Another potential drawback for guests is that Royal Pacific is a popular - and some might say busy - resort, and whilst it is not overly crowded or noisy, it wouldn't be called a ‘tranquil retreat’ either.

 Who loves Loews Royal Pacific Resort?

 Loews Royal Pacific is most popular with guests who want an exciting combo of Universal Orlando and a luxury resort.
-The on-site amenities, like themed pools, game rooms, and dining options, are perfect for keeping the whole family entertained.

-Although the proximity of CityWalk and the parks means guests can come and go very quickly and easily.
+At the same time, the proximity of CityWalk and the parks means guests can come and go very quickly and easily.

 Is Loews Royal Pacific the right for you?

-But, if you’re looking for a low-cost Universal stay, you might explore other options even if they are slightly further from the theme parks - hotels like Aventura, Cabana Bay, as well as Endless Summer Dockside and Surfside, still offer high-quality accommodation but for a lot lower price.
+But, if you’re looking for a low-cost Universal Orlando stay, you might explore other options even if they are slightly further from the theme parks.